av500/unwave/README.md

 usage:

-1) clone directly into Mutable Instruments "eurorack" repository:
+1) clone directly into Mutable Instruments "eurorack" repository (unwave depends on some files from there):

 	cd eurorack

 	git clone https://github.com/av500/unwave.git

 2) build with make, needs libsndfile